Distant Early Warning Line: Construction process

 From a standing start in December 1954, many thousands of skilled workers were recruited, transported to the polar regions, housed, fed, and supplied with tools, machines, and materials to construct physical facilities – buildings, roads, tanks, towers, antennas, airfields, and hangars – in some of the most hostile and isolated environments in North America.
 The construction project employed about 25,000 people.

 Western Electric and Alaska Freightlines, with the help of the United States Army Transportation Research and Development Command (TRADCOM), contracted to have a pair of off-road overland trains, the TC-264 Sno-Buggy, designed specifically for Arctic conditions, to be built by LeTourneau Technologies, owned by R. G. LeTourneau.
 The TC-264 Sno-Buggy was the longest off-road vehicle ever built at the time, with its six cars (including the locomotive) measuring a total of 274 ft.
 Each car was driven by four 7.3 ft tall wheels and tires.
 The 24-wheel-drive was powered by two 400 horsepower Cummins diesel engines connected to a hub motor.
 It had a payload capacity of 150 ST, and could traverse nearly any terrain.
 It had a very successful first season hauling freight to the DEW Line.
 Later, military and civilian airlifts, huge sealifts during the short summers, barges contributed to the distribution of vast cargoes along the length of the Line to build the permanent settlements needed at each site.
 Much of the job of carrying mountains of supplies to the northern sites fell to military and naval units.
 More than 3,000 United States Army Transportation Corps soldiers were given special training to prepare them for the job of unloading ships in the Arctic.
 They went with the convoys of United States Navy ships and they raced time during the few weeks the ice was open to land supplies at dozens of spots on the shores of the Arctic Ocean during the summers of 1955, 1956, and 1957.

+Four DYE stations were constructed as an extension of the DEW line across the Greenland ice cap with an entry point by NAS Keflavík at Rockville Air Station in Iceland.

 Scores of military and commercial pilots, flying everything from small bush planes to four-engined turboprops, were the backbone of the operation.
-The Lockheed LC-130, a ski-equipped version of the C-130 Hercules, owned by the United States Air Force and operated by the 139th Airlift Squadron, provided a significant amount of airlift to sites that were out on ice caps such as Dye 3 in Greenland.
+The Lockheed LC-130, a ski-equipped version of the C-130 Hercules, owned by the United States Air Force and operated by the 139th Airlift Squadron, provided a significant amount of airlift to sites that were out on ice caps such as DYE-3 in Greenland.
 Transport planes such as the C-124 Globemaster and the C-119 Flying Boxcar also supported the project.
 Together, these provided the only means of access to many of the stations during the wintertime.
 In all, 460,000 ST of materials were moved from the United States and southern Canada to the Arctic by air, land, and sea.